Luminar Technologies: Iris+

 On Luminar Day in February 2023, Luminar announced the successor to Iris, Iris+.
 According the article, Iris+ should offer a slimmer profile for more seamless integration into EV rooflines compared to its predecessor and should have already begun shipping to a “lead customer”.
 Iris+ should hit series production vehicle integration in 2025.
 Detailed specifications for Iris+ are not known (as of 01 April 2023).
 However, on February 28, 2023, Luminar announced the following specification changes compared to Iris (without "+"): "3X Performance (Range X Resolution), 20% Slimmer Profile".
 Whereby the performance classification does not allow any conclusions about the actual resolution.
 Based on the technical data of Hydra and Iris, this could mean a resolution between 1.8 million and 2.7 million points per second.

 Next Gen Lidar Advanced Development

-Also on February 28, 2023, Luminar announced the follow-up model.
+Also on February 28, 2023, Luminar announced the follow-up model "Halo".
 However, details were not announced.
 The obvious feature is the fundamentally changed shape.
 A release date was not mentioned, but only stated as "Future".
 The main changes to the previous products were mentioned as cost reduction, better performance, smaller size.